Undergraduate Course: Capital, Land and Power (GEGR10127)

 ||College||College of Science and Engineering

 |Credit level (Normal year taken)||SCQF Level 10 (Year 4 Undergraduate)

 The course considers the making of specific sites in the Scottish landscape and links this to a study of capitalism in its mutating forms.
-The focus ranges from the public housing estate to the forestry plantation, from the Clearance village to the set-pieces of commodity tourism.
+The focus ranges from the public housing estate to large rural estates, from the Clearance village to the set-pieces of commodity tourism.
 Students will be encouraged to adopt a critical way of seeing where we strive to explain and understand the environments in which we live.

 The course will place particular emphasis on putting theoretical insight together with contextual detail, and the importance of using one to support the other.
 In particular, this course will serve as an engaging introduction to Marxist geographies.
 The content is historically grounded, but the focus runs right up to the present (and, with a little imagination, into the future).